fengshun124/CPT105/2024/CPT105-CW2.md

 > - **Option D:** Objects and References

 **Explanation:** The main components of a Java `class` are methods and attributes (variables).
+- **Option A:** Methods and Attributes are the primary components of a Java class.
+- **Option B:** Variables and Functions are part of a class but not the main components.
+- **Option C:** Constructor and Destructor are special methods in a class but not the main components.
+- **Option D:** Objects and References are related to instances of a class but not the main components of the class itself.

 **Answer:** The correct option is `A` (Methods and Attributes).